BULLYING, Bullycide and Childhood Obesity

 Who are the bullies and who are the victims?

-A 2004 study of bullying behaviors in 5,749 boys and girls (11-16 years old) showed that overweight and obese school-aged children were more likely to be the victims and perpetrators of bullying behaviors than their normal-weight peers.
+A 2004 study of bullying behaviors in 5,749 boys and girls (11-16 years old) showed that overw school-aged children were more likely to be the victims and perpetrators of bullying behaviors than their normal-weight peers.
 Furthermore, there are gender differences in bullying behaviors.
 Typically, both male and female children and teens report bullies making fun of the way they look, dress or talk.
 However, males are more likely to report being physically harmed through punching or kicking, whereas girls are more likely to be excluded, ostracized and the target of rumors, especially pertaining to sexual activity.

 Another study attempted to understand if overweight children from different socio-economic classes were more vulnerable to bullying than others.
 Did it make a difference if the overweight child was male, female, black, white or Hispanic?
 Or, if they were rich or poor?
 Had good grades or poor grades?
-According to the lead researcher of the study, Dr. Julie C. Lumeng, “the child who was obese was simply more likely to be bullied than the child who was not; none of these things affected it at all.”
+According to the lead researcher of the study, Dr. Julie C. Lumeng, “the child with obesity was simply more likely to be bullied than the child who was not; none of these things affected it at all.”

 In fact, it comes as no surprise that overweight children are at risk for bullying.
 The risk factors associated with bullying victims – feelings of insecurity, low self-esteem, depression, social isolation and marginalization, lack of social skills and the inability to defend themselves in confrontational situations – are similar to the psycho-social conditions of overweight children and teens; depression, anxiety, social isolation and marginalization and low self-esteem.